 • Where are they located?
 Festus, MO

 • What’s their mission?
-The organization is dedicated to providing healthy, nutritious food and essential items to individuals and families experiencing financial hardship.
-In addition to direct support, they connect clients with other agencies that offer specialized assistance.
-Operated entirely by volunteers, donated funds are directed toward serving those in need.
+The organization provides healthy, nutritious food and essential items to individuals and families experiencing financial hardship.
+In addition to direct support, the organization connects clients with other agencies that offer specialized assistance.
+Volunteers operate the organization entirely, and directly donate funds toward serving those in need.

 • What will they use the grant for?
-The funds will be used to purchase pallets of ham and turkey for holiday distribution, ensuring that underserved members of the community have access to festive meals during the season.
+The organization will use the funds to purchase pallets of hams and turkeys for holiday distribution, ensuring underserved community members have access to festive meals during the season.

 Visit their site